aanation/express-based-controller/README.md

 ## Compilation

-**compileActions** public method compiles's your actions, middlewares and access controll functions to a simple object, that has some middleware properties
+**compileActions** public method compiles your actions, middlewares and access controll functions to a simple object, that has some middleware properties

 For example: